-Each year Executive Directors may be awarded an STI, depending on the performance delivered in the year.
+Each year Executive Directors may be awarded an STI, with its payout depending on the annual performance delivered.
 A balanced set of financial and non-financial performance measures referenced to the financial and strategic objectives of the Company for the financial year are set annually by the CC, with appropriately stretching targets for each measure.
-The Executive Director's at target STI equals 100% of base salary.
-The STI only pays out when the targets are fully met or exceeded.
-There is no reward for below-target performance, nor an extra award for over performance.
+The Executive Directors are eligible for a target STI opportunity of no more than 200% of base salary, which is aligned with peer group median practice.
+In case of outperformance, the maximum STI opportunity may be up to two times target.